-Fair values of financial assets and liabilities measured at amortised cost
+Fair values of non-derivative financial assets and liabilities

 The following table summarises the carrying amounts and fair values of those financial assets and liabilities not presented on the Company's balance sheet at their fair value.
-The Class A and Class M securities are valued at the mid price and the Class Z debt securities using a discounted cash flow model.
-Loans and advances to banks, receivables and payables are recognised on an amortised cost basis, which is considered to be a close approximation to fair value.
+The Class A and Class M debt securities are valued at the mid-price and the Class Z debt securities using a discounted cash flow model.
+Cash and cash equivalents, deposits from banks, receivables and payables are recognised on an amortised cost basis, which is considered to be a close approximation to fair value.